Backcountry Course in Canada

 • Hazard recognition, avoidance, and mitigation.

-• Avalanche safety – Tree Well, Snow Profiles, and Companion rescue.
+• Avalanche safety – Tree Well, Snow Profiles, and Companion Rescue.

 • Guidance in touring, equipment, techniques, and route selection.